- Dr Bridget Nicolson– Female, MB ChB DRCOG MRCGP

 - Dr Olivia Munn – Female,MB CHB MRCGP DCH DFPP

 Having trained at Birmingham University, qualifying in 1997, I joined as a partner at Leckhampton Surgery in 2003.
-I live locally with my husband and two teenagers.
+I live locally with my husband and my two grown up children who come and go!.
 Although part of the fun of general practice is dealing with everything I am particularly interested in Long Term Conditions such as Hypertension and Diabetes.
 I have trained to use a dermatoscope so am confident looking at all moles and skin lesions.
+I am a GP trainer and Appraiser.
 I have a passion for lifestyle medicine, wellbeing and family health.
 In my spare time I enjoy spending time with my family, walking in the Cotswolds, cooking, entertaining, yoga and fitness (I am even a trained yoga teacher)

 I qualified from Guy’s Hospital in 1987.
 I started working at Leckhampton in 2000 and became a partner in 2009.
 I am married to a local doctor and have three children.
 I have a special interest in pain management including acupuncture.
 I care for patients in a local intermediate care centre in their transition from hospital to home, and am responsible for the care of patients in a local nursing home.
 I initiated the Leckhampton patient participation group which provides beneficial feedback to our surgery.